kaevans/tls-demo/readme.md

 ## Disable TLS 1.0

-Use the following registry settings were used to disable TLS 1.0.
+Use the following registry settings were used to disable TLS 1.0 and TLS 1.2.
 Reboot the machine after applying changes.

 ```
 Windows Registry Editor Version 5.00